SMA Header Image

 Recreating rooms from photographs and 3D scans led to gaps in spatial data.
 For this reason I began drawing the environments for the initial prototype.
 This also solved the problem of scanning spaces that no longer existed or had changed since Sabeen’s death.

-I decided to limit my scope and draw 4 rooms for the first iteration.
-The selection of these spaces were based on the data that I had as well as my own understanding of Sabeen.
 The rooms were drawn on top of an Equirectangular grid and then rendered using a watercolour paint style on procreate.
 The advantage of a digital drawing is also the low effort stake of adding and subtracting from it.

 Environments